The FHA 203k loan

 You’ll want to make sure that the company you work with is approved to do this loan and does a lot of them.

-HUD has a helpful search page you can use to determine if the lender you want to use has done at least one 203(k) rehab loan in the last 12 months.
+The U.S. Department of Housing and Urban Development (HUD) has a helpful search page you can use to determine if the lender you want to use has done at least one 203k rehab loan in the last 12 months.

 What repairs can I do?

 There are two types of 203k loans.
 Which one you choose depends on the extent of the repair work.

 Limited 203k mortgage (formerly known as the Streamline 203k)